Advent – for those who work and give

 We pray for the soil and the water table:

-May what is extracted be replaced, may their good health be sustained.
+May what is extracted be replenished, may their good health be sustained.

 We pray for agricultural live stock – birds, animals and fish: